FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-02-07-difference-between-addmvc-addmvcore.md

 aliases: ['/blog/articles/2017/02/07/difference-between-addmvc-addmvcore/']
 ---

-In this blogpost I want to show you difference between the ASP.NET Core methods `AddMvc()` and `AddMvcCore()` when working with ASP.NET Core.
+In this blog post I want to show you difference between the ASP.NET Core methods `AddMvc()` and `AddMvcCore()` when working with ASP.NET Core.

 [ASPNETCore-WebAPI-Sample](https://github.com/FabianGosebrink/ASPNETCore-WebAPI-Sample)